jefflicode/Weather-Forecast-App/README.md

 # Weather-Forecast-App
+- Search the current weather of any cities in the world!
--Built using React components, Bootstrap
+- Built using React components, Bootstrap
--Use the OpenWeatherMap API
+- Use the OpenWeatherMap API